Maria Sergeeva (gymnast): Senior

 In 2017, Sergeeva made her senior debut in the season competing at the Moscow International tournament.
 She then competed at the MTM Ljubljana Tournament where she finished 4th in the all-around, Sergeeva qualified in the apparatus finals in ball: 4th place and ribbon: silver medal.
 On May 5–7, Sergeeva competed in her first World Cup event at the 2017 Sofia World Cup placing 12th in the all-around and qualifying in the hoop final finishing in 7th place.

 In 2018, Sergeeva started the season with a competition at the 2018 Moscow Senior International tournament finishing 4th in the all-around behind Anastasiia Salos.
 Sergeeva placed 4th in the all-around behind Ekaterina Selezneva at the 2018 Russian Championships held in Sochi.
-She made her debut in the Grand Prix at the 2018 Kiev Grand Prix where she won bronze in all-around.
+She made her debut in the Grand Prix at the 2018 Kyiv Grand Prix where she won bronze in all-around.
 She qualified to all apparatus finals, winning won gold with hoop and clubs, bronze with ball and 4th in ribbon.
 On April 7–8, she competed at the RG Tournament Irina Cup in Warsaw, Poland where she won gold in the all-around with a total of 71.200 points.
 On April 27–29, Sergeeva made her World Cup debut at the 2018 Baku World Cup where she won with a total of 69.050 ahead of Ukraine's Vlada Nikolchenko.
 She qualified in all apparatus finals and won gold in hoop, ribbon, silver in ball and bronze in clubs.
 On May 11–13, Sergeeva continued building up her success at the 2018 Portimao World Challenge Cup where she won another gold in the all-around (69.300), she qualified in all apparatus finals and won 3 gold medals in hoop(18.750), clubs (17.900), ribbon(17.700) and bronze in ball(17.750).